 Centers and Institutes: Our Commitment to Social Change

-Adler University pursues social change through service to communities, especially to disenfranchised and marginalized populations, and through the Centers and Institutes for Social Change.
+Adler University pursues social change through service to communities, especially to disenfranchised and marginalized populations, and through the Centers and Institutes.

 The University differs from traditional education to prepare practitioners imbued with social responsibility, and we build new models for engaging communities in social change.
 We do this by addressing the wider systemic and structural issues that underlie poor health and that make traditional service necessary in the first place.
 We have innovated our education and training to prepare practitioners as highly skilled advocates.